 Is this a serious injury?
 Will I ever be able to play again?

-Those questions can be daunting and can at times greatly affect our confidence.
+Those questions can be daunting and can, at times greatly affect our confidence.
 However, the answers will vary.
-Pain in this joint can be caused by a number of knee problems which your doctor can discuss with you.
+Pain in this joint can be caused by several knee problems which your doctor can discuss with you.

 As you wait for your appointment, get a head start by understanding the common causes of knee pain and the treatment options available.
 We’ll first begin with the anatomy of the knee.